capy-pl/gdpm/README.md

 ## Introduction

-gdpm has three software components (see the following list), and use etcd as a neutral state manager to synchronize data between different software components.
-We will give a brief introduction on each component in the following sections.
+gdpm has three software components (see the following list) and uses etcd as a neutral state manager to synchronize data between different software components.
+We will give a brief introduction to each component in the following sections.

 1. gdpm-master
 2. gdpm-slave